open-craft/problem-builder/README.md

 Workbench installation and settings
 -----------------------------------

-Install to the workbench's virtualenv by running the following command from the problem builder repo root:
+For developers, you can install this XBlock into the XBlock SDK workbench's virtualenv by running the following command from the problem builder repo
+root:

 ```bash
 pip install -r requirements.txt